 By giving back, pharmacists become professionally engaged.
-Margaret Miklich and her colleagues define the professionally engaged pharmacist as the one who “thinks and behaves in ways that positively affect patients’ health and advance the profession’s values and societal mission.”
+Margaret Miklich and her colleagues defined the professionally engaged pharmacist as the one who “thinks and behaves in ways that positively affect patients’ health and advance the profession’s values and societal mission.”

-Here, I provide a summary of 5 types of service that pharmacists can engage in, using my experiences as to describe the various opportunities.
+Here, I provide a summary of 5 types of service that pharmacists can engage in, using my experiences to describe the various opportunities.
 I hope others may benefit from hearing my story.

 2. Service to the profession